Nvidia Low Latency Mode: On vs Ultra vs Off

 Low Latency Mode changes how many frames the GPU prepares in advance before displaying them.
 The number of frames depends on the setting:

-• Off: 3–4 frames are prepared ahead of time.
+• Off: Roughly 3 to 4 frames are prepared ahead of time.

 Why Does Pre-Rendering Frames Cause Latency?

 Latency happens when too many frames are prepared ahead of time, creating a queue that takes longer to process.
-Think of it like a pipeline:
+Think of it like a simple line of steps:

 1. The GPU processes a frame.